PostHog/internallinker/README.md

 # What it does

-* This will go through a folder of markdown posts in a folder.
+* The user uploads one or more markdown posts (which must have keywords entered in the frontmatter) - see `example-posts` for the right format.
+Note: you must _only_ have a comma between keywords - no spaces!
 * It'll create a list of all the keywords that each post relates to (based on their frontmatter).
 * It then loops through all the blog post text for every post, and when a keyword is used, it suggests an internal link is made
+* the user can then grab the updated posts in the `generated-posts` folder

 # Todo